Greater Houston Partnership: Criticism

 In 2014, the Houston Chronicle criticized Greater Houston Partnership for refusing to comply with an open records request.
 To avoid disclosing the information requested, GHP chose to instead cancel contracts with the county government, drawing criticism from elected officials such as Harris County Precinct 3 Commissioner Steve Radack.

 In January 2021, the organization received calls to denounce the January 6 riots at the US Capitol.

 In April 2021, advocacy groups and business voices called on the organization to oppose voter suppression legislation proposed by members of the Texas Legislature.
 175 well-known members of the Houston business community, including ten GHP members, openly opposed the legislation.
 Two days later, Harris County Judge Lina Hidalgo and Houston Mayor Sylvester Turner pulled out of GHP luncheons in opposition to GHP's silence on the bills.
 The organization released another statement the next day "opposing voter suppression", but still took no position on the bills.

+In June 2021, the organization was revealed to have run multiple advertisements supporting a controversial highway expansion project found by the Federal Highway Administration to have "numerous environmental and civil rights issues."
+Critics stated that the GHP was spreading false information in hopes to profit from the project.